epogrebnyak/cbr-db/issues/risks/vulnerabilitites.md

 - 'insert ignore' may be hiding bugs in the code (ex.: issue #25)

-- tests for data integrity not invoked

 - dependecy on mysql* executables

-- no aggregation of form 102 yet

-- final use of data not specified

 - make dataset seems to be too slow for what it is doing - missing indexes?